Data types

 Returns:

-out – A new electrical signal object with the result of the function applied to the signal and noise.
+An electrical signal object with the result of the filtering.

 Return type: